EthanWaters/reusable_digital_workflow/README.md

 - **Outputs:**
   - `site_regions`: List of rasters with assigned nearest site values.
 - **Description:**
   - This function assigns raster pixel values based on the nearest site to manta tow entries.
 It creates rasters slightly larger than the bounding box of each layer in the KML file, assigns values based on distances to sites, and returns a list of site regions.
+Utilizes parallel processing if available; otherwise, falls back to a non-parallel version.

 #### Function: `site_names_to_numbers(site_names)`
 - **Inputs:**